-59. If any thing shall happen which may be of advantage or security to Our province under your government, which is not herein or by your commission provided for, We do hereby allow unto you, with the advice and consent of Our said Executive Council, to take hereby allow unto you, with the advice and consent of Our said Executive Council, to take order for the present therein; provided, nevertherless, that what shall be done be not repugnant to Our Commission or Instructions, and to the said Acts passed in the fourteenth and thirty-first year of Our reign; giving unto Us by one of Our Principal Secretaries of State speedy notice thereof, that you may receive Our ratification, if We shall approve the same; Provided always, that you do not, by colour of any power or authority hereby given you, commence or declare war without Our knowledge and particular command therein, except it be for the purpose of preventing or repelling hostilities, or unavoidable emergencies, when the consent of Our said Executive Council shall be had, and speedy notice given thereof to Us by one of Our Principal Secretaries of State thereof to Us by one of Our Principal Secretaries of State.
+59. If any thing shall happen which may be of advantage or security to Our province under your government, which is not herein or by your commission provided for, We do hereby allow unto you, with the advice and consent of Our said Executive Council, to take order for the present therein; provided, nevertheless, that what shall be done be not repugnant to Our Commission or Instructions, and to the said Acts passed in the fourteenth and thirty-first year of Our reign; giving unto Us by one of Our Principal Secretaries of State speedy notice thereof, that you may receive Our ratification, if We shall approve the same; Provided always, that you do not, by colour of any power or authority hereby given you, commence or declare war without Our knowledge and particular command therein, except it be for the purpose of preventing or repelling hostilities, or unavoidable emergencies, when the consent of Our said Executive Council shall be had, and speedy notice given thereof to Us by one of Our Principal Secretaries of State.